Death, the Last Enemy

 [Photo by Georg Arthur Pflueger on Unsplash]

-If Christ is proclaimed that he has been raised from among the dead, how say some of you there is no resurrection of the dead?” – (1 Corinthians 15:12).
+• “If Christ is proclaimed that he has been raised from among the dead, how say some of you there is no resurrection of the dead?” – (1 Corinthians 15:12).

 If there is no future resurrection, then “not even Christ has been raised,” and if that is the case, then the Gospel is null and void.
 Thus, our coming resurrection is based on the past resurrection of the Son of God.
 Furthermore, it is pivotal to the teachings and salvation hope of the Church.

 Paul then argues that “all will be made alive, but each in his own rank” or “order.”
 Jesus was the “first fruits” - He rose first - The rest will follow “at his arrival.”
-That event will constitute “the END when he delivers up the Kingdom to God and brings to nothing all rule, authority, and power.”
+That event will constitute “the end when he delivers up the Kingdom to God and brings to nothing all rule, authority, and power.”

-HIS RETURN
+HIS ARRIVAL

 Paul uses the Greek noun ‘Parousia’ for the “coming” or “arrival” of Jesus.
 For example, in his first letter to the Thessalonians, he links the resurrection of dead believers to the “arrival” of Jesus from Heaven - (1 Thessalonians 4:12-15, 5:23, 2 Thessalonians 2:1, 2:8).

 His ‘Parousia’ will mean “the end” of the present age, the subjugation of all his enemies, and the termination of Death.
 The latter is the “Last Enemy” that must be destroyed.
-Only then will he deliver the "Kingdom” to his God and Father, after which, God will be “all in all” - (1 Corinthians 15:24-28).
+Only then will he deliver his now completed "Kingdom” to his God and Father, after which, “God will be all in all” - (1 Corinthians 15:24-28).

 • (1 Corinthians 15:51-58) - “We shall not all sleep, but we shall all be changed… During the last trumpet, for it shall sound and the dead shall be raised incorruptible, and we shall be changed.”

-The “mystery” that is revealed in the passage is that believers who remain alive when Jesus arrives will be physically transformed.
-They will not experience death.
-The hope of the Assembly rests on belief in the future resurrection and life in the New Creation, which, in turn, is based on the past death and the bodily resurrection of Jesus of Nazareth.
+The salvation hope of the Church is based on belief in our future resurrection and life in the New Creation, which, in turn, is based on the past Death and the bodily Resurrection of Jesus of Nazareth.

 Comments